ml-jku/bgnn/README.md

 We applied some adaptions to their code.
 The actual graph network model architecture is also determined by `confXY.py`-configuration scripts.

 Rollout functionality is implemented by `rollout*.py`-scripts.
 Node and edge feature computation is implemented in `featureOptions1.py` and `featureOptions2.py`.
 `util.py` implements basic utility functions, e.g., computing feature statistics for normalization purposes.
-Triangle-Point distance computation is implemented by `wallInfo_tf.py` and `wallInfo_torch.py`.
+Triangle-Point distance computation is implemented by `wallInfo_tf.py` and `wallInfo_torch.py`. `saveModel.py` and `loadModel.py` are used to store BGNN models to disk and load them from the disk.

+Code for the simulation experiment in chapter *TApp.
+C.2* can be found in [bgnn/tf/fexp](bgnn/tf/fexp), while code for ablation experiments (chapter *TApp.
+D.5*) can be found in [bgnn/tf/ablations](bgnn/tf/ablations).
+The structure of the scripts follows in principle those in [bgnn/tf](bgnn/tf) with some adaptions.

+## Analysis and Utility Scripts

+Scripts to reproduce curves of analysis plots in the paper are provided at [scripts/visualizations](scripts/visualizations). `hopper_initial.py` and `drum_initial.py` correspond to plots in [Learning 3D Granular Flow Simulations](https://arxiv.org/abs/2105.01636).

+Code how statistical tests in *TApp.
+C.2* and *TApp.
+D.4* were applied can be found in `testC2.py` and `testD4.py` in [scripts](scripts) respectively.
+The numbers in *Table 1* were obtained by scripts in [scripts/grw](scripts/grw).

+Further, some general utility scripts, such as converting NumPy data to VTK and vice versa are provided in  [scripts](scripts).

 \
 \